nuance-communications/mix-cli/README.md

 # Autocompleting commands
-Thanks to the [oclif/plugin-autocomplete](https://github.com/oclif/plugin-autocomplete) plugin, commands can be autocompleted when mix.cli is used with the bash or zsh shell.
+Thanks to the [oclif/plugin-autocomplete](https://github.com/oclif/plugin-autocomplete) plugin, commands can be autocompleted when mix-cli is used with the bash or zsh shell.
 Type `mix autocomplete bash` or `mix autocomplete zsh`, follow the instructions and then launch a new shell.
-You will then get autocompletion of mix.cli commands by pressing the tab key.
+You will then get autocompletion of mix-cli commands by pressing the tab key.

 Type `mix autocomplete --refresh-cache` to rebuild the autocompletion cache, which is useful when upgrading to a version of mix.cli that introduces new commands.